ant-design/ant-design/README.md

 - An enterprise-class UI design system for desktop applications.
 - A set of high-quality React components out of the box.
 - Written in TypeScript with predictable static types.
-- Work with great development and design resources and tools.
+- The whole package of development and design resources and tools.

 ## Environment Support